Residential Lettings - Guidance Notes For Tenancy Applications

 The application form should be completed and returned to this office.

-If the proposed tenancy is for more than 1 person, a fee of £95.00 inc VAT will be charged for any additional application received, including guarantor applications, if applicable.
+If the proposed tenancy is for more than 1 person, an administration fee of £95.00 inc VAT will be charged for any additional application received, an admin fee of £95.00 inc VAT will also be charged if a guarantor is required.

 If the references are not suitable, or you withdraw your application, NO REFUND WILL BE MADE.